- How Do the Top Mid Handicap Irons Compare?

 Read the full Apex ai300 irons review for more details.

-Recommendation: Put them on your list to test if you’re in the market.
+Bottom Line: Callaway nailed it.
+Put them on your list to test if you’re in the market.
 You won’t regret it.

 #3 Cobra DS-Adapt Irons